To think of pumpkin and not conjure images of breads, muffins and cookies is nearly impossible.

-Did you know that only three tablespoons of the fruit provides nearly 100% of the daily recommended value of Vitamin A?
-Go ahead – have another cookie for breakfast… and lunch.
+Did you know that only three tablespoons of pumpkin puree provides nearly 100% of the daily recommended value of Vitamin A?
+Go ahead – have another slice of pumpkin bread for breakfast… and lunch.
 I won’t tell!

 Baking with Pumpkin